SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

     For e.g., the documentation of the function `Client.export_from_id()` is missing from the main tutorial.
 A usage that is present in the example script can be well documented and explained on the tutorial page.
 A lot of theoretical concepts on how JSOC interface works can be added, explaining well about the three-stage process of exporting data from JSOC, and the significance of the parameters that are being passed to the function, for e.g., `segments` and `keys`.

+    The overview in the documentation can be enhanced a bit, by adding some more in-depth information about the DRMS and the JSOC export system.
+The tutorial can be expanded well to include all the other features of drms, that are not shown in the main tutorial page, and which lies in the main repository.
+Also, examples can be added to the main tutorial from [jupyter notebooks][11] of drms-workshop.

     #### Sunpy:

     At present, SunPy has a good documentation about the API reference of the JSOC Client, but no documentation exists for the different use cases for querying data from JSOC.
 Since the project involves a complete overhaul of the JSOC Client, the API reference will have some changes as well.
 Apart from that, a lot of examples from drms, which are specific and relevant to SunPy, will be adopted to give an overall structure of how JSOC system works.

     Examples will be added in the gallery, about all the different ways of querying data, either by inputting sunpy attributes, or directly entering the query string.
 All the variations of querying data will be well explained.
+A set of python notebooks will also be added, which will explain the use of the Client in fetching data from JSOC.
+The first two python notebooks will explain in detail the exporting of data in both `as-is` and `fits` protocol.
+The third notebook will explain how to fetch metadata and image data separately, and combine it client side,(if this functionality has been achieved).

+    Since, SunPy's client won't strive to have all the functionality provided by drms, it will be made clear in the documentation about which functionalities will be supported by SunPy.
+Advanced functionalities will be mentioned in SunPy's documentation too, but it will be properly linked to drms' documentation, and made clear to the users to directly use drms for such advanced queries.

 ## Implementation
 ### Improving drms module

-There are a few extra features that can be implemented in the drms module, apart from adding tests.

-* Record count limit of the data : This feature is available in the JSOC interface, but is missing from drms.
-Adding this feature will allow the user to limit the number of files to be downloaded as per choice.

-* File name format can be taken as a user input, which will default to the present file-format, that is commonly used.

-* Processing of the data : <write>

-Write about tests.
+The code needs to be covered by tests.
+The module consists of 3 main classes `SeriesInfo`, `ExportRequest` and `Client`.
+The tests will, first be written for the main API, and then consecutively, internal functions will be covered. `query` and `export` will require use of `unittest.mock`.
+A `MagicMock()` object will be used, which will create all related objects and methods, so that we don't need to interact with JSOC Servers, everytime the test is run.

+`@patch` decorator available in `unittest.mock` allows us to monkey-patch an object, within the scope of the decorator.
+This will allow us to replace the JSOC database with a custom object, and fetch data from the custom object itself, thus avoiding interaction with JSOC servers.

+Since, I haven't used `unittest.mock` before, I will be working on it in next 2 months, and get familiar with it before the coding period starts.

 ### Integrating drms into SunPy